 These labels all went through multifaceted transformations to the three majors we have today, which are UMG, Sony Music, and WMG.
 The legal and business practices of these majors are clearly unfavorable to the artist.
 However, there are lots of copyrights and licenses which protect songwriters and artists reasonably, this is where publishing and copyright come in.

 Publishing started in England with Queen Elizabeth I in 1575, she gave her two favorite composers exclusive rights to all works under her jurisdiction for 21 years in gratefulness for their service, this was also seen in the U.S in 1831, and enforced for the first time in the world in France, in 1847.
 All these incidents shaped the publishing industry we have today.

 Publishing is basically the business of managing and administering all rights and resulting licenses contained in the copyright of musical works.
 There are various licenses, compulsory and non-compulsory, they are taken very seriously and the dispersion of all parties’ due is handled by PROs (Performance Rights Organizations).

 Publishers focus on the source of publishing materials and the source of the publishing income.
 Publishing has grown and morphed into what we have today, which is a properly thought out and organized sector that compensates owners of music works fairly.

-The recording industry hasn’t yet transcended regarding the terms or its contract with artists, fortunately live music and publishing enable artists make up for losses received from major label deals.
+The recording industry hasn’t yet transcended the terms of its contract with artists, fortunately, live music and publishing enable artists to make up for losses received from major label deals.
 This is how I see it.

-An artist or his/her management team with at least average quality of musical works, well versed with the industry, should have a reasonably successful career created and maintained for a good enough period.
+An artist or his/her management team with at least average quality of musical works, well versed in the industry, should have a reasonably successful career created and maintained for a good enough period.